If you know that you have enough leafy greens and broccoli in your diet, but you are still bloated, constipated or have diarrhea and abdominal pain …

 Flaxseed is rich in fiber and omega-3 fatty acids, as well as various nutrients.

 Flaxseed contains 27% fibers and just 0.01% carbs, so keto dieters love it.

 Viva Naturals flaxseed fiber powder is 100% organic, with minimum pesticides.

 This supplement includes fine ground flaxseed which is easy to mix in your keto food.

 With plenty of antioxidants that aid your immune system, Viva Naturals benefits your digestive system too.

-Summary: Viva Naturals Organic Ground Flaxseed has various health benefits, preventing any heart disease and stabilizing your bodyweight, but you need another source of daily fiber.
+Summary: Viva Naturals Organic Ground Flaxseed has various benefits, preventing any heart disease and stabilizing your body weight, but you need another source of daily fiber.

 #3 Heather’s Tummy Fiber – Organic Acacia Senegal